ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

    $$
    N
    $$
-    is the size of dataset.
+    is the size of dataset

 <br>